duncansclarke/N-Queens/README.md

 ## References

-Minton, Steve, et al. "The Min-Conflicts Heuristic: Experimental and Theoretical Results."
-NASA Ames Research Center, 1991.
+Minton, Steve, et al. "The Min-Conflicts Heuristic: Experimental and Theoretical Results." *NASA Ames Research Center, 1991.*

 Sosič, Rok, and Jun Gu.
-"Efficient local search with conflict minimization: a case study of the n-queens problem."
-IEEE Transactions on Knowledge and Data Engineering, vol. 6, no.5, 1994, pp. 661-668.
+"Efficient local search with conflict minimization: a case study of the n-queens problem." *IEEE Transactions on Knowledge and Data Engineering*, vol. 6, no.5, 1994, pp. 661-668.

 Sosič, Rok, and Jun Gu.
-"3,000,000 Queens in less than one minute."
-ACM SIGART Bulletin, vol. 2, no. 2, 1991, pp. 22-24.
+"3,000,000 Queens in less than one minute." *ACM SIGART Bulletin*, vol. 2, no. 2, 1991, pp. 22-24.